Vasco da GamaPrint Page

 To commemorate the Portugese navigator Vasco de Gama

-Whose voyages united Europe with the Indian Ocean
+Whose voyages linked Europe with the Indian Ocean

 Vasco de Gama 1469 – c 1525.